dv11/robot-vacuum/README.md

 Dirty spots cleaned: 1
 ```

-In addition to that output, the program will show the room grid and which spots are still dirty.
+In addition, the program will show the room grid and the remaining dirty spots in the room.
 The output for the original example inputs can be seen below:

 ![](UNADJUSTEDNONRAW_thumb_39.jpg)